kube-ui/kube-ui/README.md

 * Check which packages have changed since the last release `npx lerna changed`.
 * List all of the public packages in the current Lerna repo `npx lerna ls`.

-### How to create a new package
+#### How to create a new package

+1. Add new package `lerna create`
+2. Add lib code and tests
+3. Update details packages.json

-### How to update a package
+#### How to update/publish a package

 1. Commit changes
-2. Publish package updates `npm run packages:publish`
+2. Install package updates where needed for local tests `npm run packages:install`
-3. Install package updates where needed `npm run packages:install`
+3. Publish package updates `npm run packages:publish`
-4. Push changes `git push origin --tags`